Four years of Modi government — External Affairs: Amid global outreach, vicinity a worry

 What’s in Progress

-After the big-bang decision to invite all SAARC leaders, India’s engagement with its neighbours is the key “work in progress” after four years of the Modi government.
+After the big-bang decision to invite all SAARC leaders, India’s engagement with its neighbors is the key “work in progress” after four years of the Modi government.

 While talks with Pakistan witnessed highs and lows, the relationship reached a new low after Pathankot and Uri attacks and the Kulbhushan Jadhav case.
 Sporadic attempts have been made to keep the engagement alive, but India is now waiting for Pakistan’s elections to be completed this year and will largely depend on the next incumbent.

 China has been one of the most difficult relationships in the last four years, and last year’s Doklam crisis prompted India to attempt a “reset” in the relationship.
-The government’s diktat to not attend the Dalai Lama’s events, and subsequent informal summit in Wuhan, were aimed at rapprochement with Beijing.
+The government’s diktat to not attend the Dalai Lama’s events, and subsequent informal summit in Wuhan was aimed at rapprochement with Beijing.
 Doklam also tested India’s friendship with Bhutan, but Thimphu stood strong with New Delhi.

 Its relationship with Nepal was marred by the blockade during the Madhesi agitation, and now with PM K P Oli in power, it will be a test of the relationship, although India has opened new areas of cooperation in connectivity, agriculture.